-ENG 000 College Writing Workshop (0 credit hours)
+ENG 000- College Writing Workshop (0 credit hours)

-Non-credit free workshop offered on campus in Fayetteville twice each year to fulfill the College Writing requirement for those who wish to take another elective instead of the for-credit College Writing (ENG 110) course.
+Non-credit free workshop offered on campus in Fayetteville twice each year to fulfill the College Writing requirement for those who wish to take another elective instead of the for-credit College Writing (ENG 111) course.

-ENG 111 College Writing (3 credit hours)
+ENG 111- College Writing (3 credit hours)

-ENG 111 (College Writing) is an Online course that teaches the basics of college writing, including Chicago Style Research Paper format.
+A course that teaches the basics of college writing, including Chicago Style Research Paper format.
 This course is required for all new students to GCD and must be taken during the first semester.
 An orientation to the college will be included as one of the modules for this course.

-ENG 112 Research & Writing (3 credit hours)
+ENG 112- Research & Writing (3 credit hours)